lukethacoder/lwc-module-resolver/README.md

     {
       "dir": "force-app/main/default/lwc",
       "namespace": "c"
+    },
+    {
+      "dirs": [
+        "force-app/ui-account-flow/default/lwc",
+        "force-app/ui-shared/default/lwc"
+      ],
+      "namespace": "ui"
     }
   ]
 }

 ```

 This example shows how you can assign the `c` namespace to the default salesforce LWC folder, whilst still keeping the standard config for folder based namespacing.
+It also showcases using the `ui` namespace with the multi-directory config enhancement.

+// TODO:
+- [ ] How to use with the standard open sourced LWC base project setup